Internships for Academic Credit

 Digital Arts and Sciences Internship (DIG 4940) is a professional development elective offered during Summer C semester.
 The course can be taken for one to three credits, and no more than three credits are allowed for the internship course.
 Students majoring in Digital Arts and Sciences (DAS) are only allowed one internship for academic credit.
 To qualify for academic credit, an internship must be an on-the-job learning experience.
 The intern must be supervised by a full-time employee of the sponsoring organization, and both student and sponsor must adhere to established guidelines to qualify for credit.

-Actually engaging in an internship (whether for academic credit or not) during the traditional academic year (Fall and Spring semesters) is strongly discouraged.
+Engaging in an internship for academic credit during the traditional academic year (Fall and Spring semesters) is discouraged.
 Said internships for academic credit are only approved under special circumstances.
 Even if an academic year internship for credit is approved, Fall/Spring internships will be limited to 20 hours per week/300 hours over a semester.

 Credits are earned by working a set number of documented hours at your internship.
 A list of credits and their corresponding hours are below: